How to Bid for HVAC Service Contracts

 Remember, although the price is important, it’s not a race to the bottom.
 Your company’s experience, certifications, qualifications and track record are also crucial factors, so clients will be looking at more than just who can offer the lowest bid.

-Whilst it’s beneficial to mention the positive aspects of your organisation, you must ensure you keep the focus on the client.
+Whilst it’s beneficial to mention the positive aspects of your organisation, keep the focus on the client.
 The reader will want to know how you can help them with their specific requirements.
 Search your document for incidences of the word ‘we’ and consider how you can change them to ‘you’ instead.

 Above all else, once you’ve double-checked your bid for errors, you must ensure that you submit it before or on the deadline.
 Failure to do so will likely cause the client to discount your submission entirely, meaning you’ve lost both valuable time and a potential customer.

 Fortunately, you can cut down your time writing bids by arming yourself with the vital data you need to impress potential clients.
-With field service management software such as BigChange, you can view details:
+With field service management software, you can view details like:

 All the essential information you need at the click of a button.